viewar/webpack/README.md

 so you can just `import Header from 'components/Header'` anywhere in your webpack dir

-if you use another webpack root than default you have to add your `WEBPACK_PATH` to the env either per CLI or per `.env` file in your workspace root
+if you use another webpack root than default you have to add your `WEBPACK_PATH` to the env

 ## ISSUES